Cancer Research UK logo.

 Chemoradiotherapy for oesophageal cancer

-Treatment with chemotherapy and radiotherapy together is called chemoradiotherapy.
+Chemotherapy combined with radiotherapy is called chemoradiotherapy.
 You might have this treatment for oesophageal cancer.

 Chemotherapy uses anti cancer (cytotoxic) drugs to destroy cancer cells.
 The drugs circulate throughout the body in the bloodstream.